ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-2. What are the assumptions of linear regression?
+Q. What are the assumptions of linear regression?

 <details><summary><b>Answer</b></summary>
 The main assumptions of linear models are following: